TahsinKhan7/vagrant-app/README.md

 The file contains the following code:

 config.vm.box = "ubuntu/xenial64"

---This initialises a vagrant virtual box.
+-This initialises a vagrant virtual box.

 config.vm.network("private_network", ip: "192.168.10.100")
 config.hostsupdater.aliases = ["development.local"]

---This sets up a private local server for development use.
+-This sets up a private local server for development use.

 config.vm.synced_folder("app", "/app")
---This syncs the applications folder that is in development.
+-This syncs the applications folder that is in development.

-2) An environment folder with a file named provision.sh which contains

-sudo apt-get update -y
-sudo apt-get upgrade -y
-sudo apt-get install nginx -y
+2) An environment folder with a file named provision.sh which contains sudo apt-get update -y sudo apt-get upgrade -y sudo apt-get install nginx -y